What is a homeowner loan?

 How much could I borrow with a homeowner loan?

-Homeowner loans tend to be used by people who need to borrow larger sums of money – typically between £10,000 and £500,000.
-They’re also usually paid back over a fairly long term, often between five and 25 years.
-You can use Comparethemarket to compare secured loans of up to £500,000, but how much you can borrow will depend on:
+Homeowner loans tend to be for between £10,000 and £500,000.
+They’re typically paid back over a fairly long term, often between five and 25 years.

 - The equity you have in the property